angeluskage/worknoon-wordpress-assessment/README.md

 The `sameAs` property is the most important property for Knowledge Graph entity building.
 It tells Google: "This entity is also described at these other trusted URLs."
 When Google cross-references Worknoon's own schema with matching data on LinkedIn, Crunchbase, and Twitter, it significantly increases confidence in the entity's identity and triggers Knowledge Panel eligibility.

 ### Schema Deployment Method
-The JSON-LD schemas are deployed using **WPCode (Insert Headers and Footers)** — injected globally in the `<head>` for the Organization and WebSite schemas, and on a per-page basis for the Person schema on the About page.
-This avoids touching theme files directly, keeping the implementation upgrade-safe.
+The JSON-LD schemas are deployed via **Rank Math SEO PRO's built-in Schema Generator** — a more robust and deeply integrated approach than a standalone injection plugin.
+Rank Math outputs schema directly in the `<head>` of each page as valid JSON-LD, handles entity relationships, and validates against Schema.org without requiring manual `<script>` tag management.
+The hand-authored schema files in `/schema/` represent the canonical data model and were used to configure Rank Math's schema fields accurately.
+This approach keeps schema tightly coupled with SEO metadata, ensuring canonical URLs and schema `@id` anchors stay in sync automatically.

 ---